biomejs/website/src/content/docs/reference/daemon.md

 ---
-title: Daemon requests
+title: Daemon methods
-description: List of daemon requests that clients can use.
+description: List of daemon methods that clients can use.
 ---

-The Biome Daemon uses [JSON-RPC](https://www.jsonrpc.org/specification), a series of methods that can be leveraged by third-party clients, such as editor extensions.
+The Biome daemon uses [JSON-RPC](https://www.jsonrpc.org/specification), a lightweight RPC (remote procedure call) protocol that can be leveraged by third-party clients, such as editor extensions.

-Each method sends a request with the following JSON payload, where `method` is one of the methods listed on this page.
+Clients send requests with the following JSON payload, where `method` is one of the methods listed on this page.
 Below is an example of a `biome/open_project` request:

 ```json
 {